Pushforwards of Tilting Sheaves: Outer forms of Partial Flag Varieties.

 does not factor through ${\rm PGL}(V)$.
-The associated form $X$ of $F$ is called an outer form. $X$ can be realised as a Severi Brauer flag variety $\SB(d_1,\dots,d_s,A)$ for $A$ a $k$ central simple algebra equipped with a unitary involution.
+The associated form $X$ of $F$ is called an outer form. $X$ can be realised as a Severi-Brauer flag variety $\SB(d_1,\dots,d_s,A)$ for $A$ a $k$ central simple algebra equipped with a unitary involution.

 In this case our method does not produce a tilting sheaf.
 This does not mean a tilting sheaf does not exist although, to the best of our knowledge, no such sheaf exists in the literature at this time.